semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 (adapted from http://lhzuigao.com/309note.html)
 </p>

+Advantages of *distributed* over *centralised* version control systems involve:
+- If the central repository (server) crashes, it could be recovered from any of the local repositories created by the researcher, collaborator or group leader.
+- Each person can make changes to their local repositories *offline*.
+Then integrate their individual changes in the central repository (server) when they are *online*.

-[Github](https://en.wikipedia.org/wiki/GitHub) is a web platform that allows you to upload and manage your repositories online.
+[Github](https://en.wikipedia.org/wiki/GitHub) is a web platform that allows you to upload and manage your repositories online (Hub).

 Changes are identified by a number named the *revision number*.
 Each revision is associated with a *timestamp* and the person making the change.
 Revisions can be compared, restored, and with some types of files, merged.